cwatson1013/Env_Data_Analysis_Final_Proj/Data/README_Files/README_NTL-LTER_Lake_Carbon.md

 PCO2: Air PCO2 was measured by filling a syringe with air from two meters above the lake surface and running though the GC.
 Water PCO2 was measured by filling a two liter bottle with lake surface water and replacing 60 mL of water with atmospheric air for headspace.
 The bottle was shaken for 100 seconds and two subsamples of the headspace were taken and run though a GC in the lab.

-### Physical and chemical limnology
-Physical and chemical variables are measured at one central station near the deepest point of each lake.
-In most cases these measurements are made in the morning (0800 to 0900).
-Vertical profiles are taken at varied depth intervals.
-Chemical measurements are sometimes made in a pooled mixed layer sample (PML); sometimes in the epilimnion, metalimnion, and hypolimnion; and sometimes in vertical profiles.
-In the latter case, depths for sampling usually correspond to the surface plus depths of 50percent, 25percent, 10percent, 5percent and 1percent of surface irradiance.

-Methods for 1984-1990 were described by Carpenter and Kitchell (1993) and methods for 1991-1997 were described by Carpenter et al. (2001).

-Carpenter, S.R. and J.F.
-Kitchell (eds.).
-1993.
-The Trophic Cascade in Lakes.
-Cambridge University Press, Cambridge, England.

-Carpenter, S.R., J.J.
-Cole, J.R.
-Hodgson, J.F.
-Kitchell, M.L.
-Pace,D. Bade, K.L.
-Cottingham, T.E.
-Essington, J.N.
-Houser and D.E.
-Schindler.
-2001.
-Trophic cascades, nutrients and lake productivity: whole-lake experiments.
-Ecological Monographs 71: 163-186.

 ## Naming conventions and file formats
-Files are named according to the following naming convention: `databasename_datatype_details_stage.format`, where:
+Data files are named according to the following naming convention: `databasename_datatype_details_stage.format`, where:

-**databasename** refers to the database from where the data originated
+**databasename** the database where the data was collected from

 **datatype** is a description of data